acorsinl/casimiro/README.md

 #Casimiro
-A basic template for REST servers in go created as a template for personal use.
+A basic template for REST servers in golang created for personal use.

 #Setup
 ##server.go